 A typical day for a nonprofit fundraiser may include event planning, generating unique fundraising ideas, obtaining corporate sponsorships, communicating with donors, grant writing, and monitoring online fundraising efforts.
 The job requires creativity, organization, interpersonal skills, and marketing.
 A fundraiser’s work schedule is not always the same from week to week, due to meetings and special events that must be attended.

 The salary for nonprofit fundraisers varies depending on job title.
-The median annual salary for a director of fundraising is more than $114,000, while a fundraising manager can expect a median salary of approximately $86,000.
 Most employers offer standard benefits packages.
 It’s important to keep in mind that board members of nonprofit organizations tend to cap the salaries of employees so that more of the funds they raise can be channeled directly to the charitable cause.
+Visit Salary.com for more information regarding salary and benefits for fundraising directors and salary and benefits for fundraising managers.

 In the field of fundraising, experience is more important than advanced degrees.
 However, higher education can open doors to new opportunities.
 A Master of Public Administration program may include a field experience component that allows candidates to gain fundraising contacts and experience.
 Degrees in marketing or public relations may also be helpful.